top of page

 Lecture venue

-1. Understand the foundations of classical sociology and their historical origins.
+1. Identify the foundations of classical sociology and their historical origins and significance.

-3. Develop presentation and team-work skills through group-based work
+4. Develop presentation and collaboration skills through group-based work.

 • Tasks